 It doesn’t mean that you can’t eat it after expiration.
 However, the bread after the best-by date may feel tasteless and dry, so you don’t enjoy it as the toast is made from fresh bread.
 Therefore, many people prefer to discard expired bread instead of eating it.

 If the bread in your fridge expired 3 or 4 days ago and there is no mold growth, you can make toast from it easily.
 The expired toasted bread won’t be hazardous to health like moldy bread.

 Eating moldy bread can cause several health problems like vomiting, respiratory problems, allergies, abdominal cramps, food poisoning, etc., that may prove fatal.

 Does toasting the bread kill yeast and germs?

-Yes, of course, toasting bread kills the microorganisms.
+Yes, of course, toasting bread kills microorganisms.
 The temperature of a toaster plays an important role while toasting bread.